wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 - Extend \ref Fauna::GetNetEnergyContentDefault.

 - Herbivores
-	+ Check all foraging limits (\ref herbiv_foraging.h) whether they need to be expanded.
+	+ Check all foraging and digestion limits (\ref herbiv_foraging.h) whether they need to be expanded.
 	+ Check also all models for net energy content (\ref herbiv_forageenergy.h).
 	+ Probably you will need to implement [a new diet composer](\ref sec_herbiv_new_diet) or adjust existing ones.